eellak/gsoc2018-3gm/README.md

 To mine, prepare and annotate our data we followed this [workflow](https://docs.google.com/document/d/1ICkSLpc2IZEuISpb2VXWURZ4cyVXQ_Os4ynWwnmIJU8/edit?usp=sharing) and followed the guidlines for annotation described [here](https://docs.google.com/document/d/1xvNTYXnakbyPCecVDVC3SgK8DB3ylR2wb8z6cABNiMA/edit?usp=sharing).

+At this point we have created a large data-set that needs to be annotated.
 All above documents will be incorporated on the project wiki shortely.

-As a result of this process we have created a prodigy dataset of  around 3000 annotated sentences.
-A first version of this dataset can be found [here](https://github.com/eellak/gsoc2019-3gm/blob/GSOC-2019/data/ner_ggg.jsonl).
-This version will be further updated.

 ## Google Summer of Code 2018